-A. Advertisement Disclosures
+A. Advertisement Disclaimers

-Advertisements paid for by an independent expenditure which support or oppose either candidates or ballot measures, must identify the committee making the independent expenditure.
-The disclosure must be presented in a clear manner to give the reader or listener adequate notice of the identity of the committee.
+Independent expenditures for Advertisements paid for by an independent expenditure or mass mailings (including emails) which support or oppose either candidates or ballot measures, must identify the committee making the independent expenditure.
+The disclaimer and must be presented in a clear and conspicuous manner to give the reader or listener adequate notice of the identity of the committee.
 Broadcast information also must be appropriately conveyed to the hearing impaired.

-The advertising disclosure rules for independent expenditures supporting or opposing candidates and ballot measure are illustrated in the charts discussed below.
+The advertising disclosure rules for independent expenditures supporting or opposing candidates and ballot measure are illustrated in the charts below.